tldr-pages/tldr/pages/common/id3tag.md

 > Tool for reading, writing, and manipulating ID3v1 and ID3v2 tags of MP3 files.
 > More information: <https://manned.org/id3tag>.

-- Set artist and title tag of an MP3 file:
+- Set artist and song title tag of an MP3 file:

 `id3tag --artist {{artist}} --song {{title}} {{path/to/file.mp3}}`